Since the first slice of earned media was achieved, press releases have been the bread and butter of PR.

 However, as we touched on, the ease with which you can produce them has made some companies a little bit lazy with their PR.

 How?
 They’re simply overused in media outreach strategies.
-Moreover, companies don’t always consider what to include, nor how to properly structure a press release.
+Moreover, companies don’t always consider what to include, nor know how to write a press release properly.

 Yes, press releases are quick and easy to produce.
 However, your business will have greater success if you release them when you have something to say and spend a few more hours planning and writing them.